DHTMLX/docs-spreadsheet/docs/loading_data.md

 {{sample 02_usage/04_export_xlsx.html}}

-Check the steps of [importing data from an Excel file into SpreadSheet](#importexcel).
+Check the steps of [importing data from an Excel file into Spreadsheet](#loading-excel-file-xlsx).